Connect Challenge

 • Startups and Technology

-• Ideas that are typically seen at pitch competitions, in which the idea addresses and problem and generates ongoing revenue through the sale of goods or services.
+• Ideas that are typically seen at pitch competitions, in which the idea addresses a problem and generates ongoing revenue through the sale of goods or services.

 • Ex: Software as a service (SaaS), phone apps, consumer products, medical devices, inventions.